intellistream/MorphStream/scripts/README.md

 ## One-click Scripts for Experiment and Figures

-We provided one-click scripts to allow run all following commands to run experiments, and also help extract structured raw data to draw associated figures in our paper.
+We provided one-click scripts to allow running all the following experiments, and also help extract structured raw data to draw associated figures in our paper.

 Please make sure to configure `global.sh`, ensuring the `$project_Dir` and `$jar_Dir` are properly specified.